Ronny199/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script changing owner of hello file to user betty
+ script changing ownership of file hello to the user betty